 Users must enable at least one XXE regular expression to see XXE events in tCell.

-The Whitelist Rules configuration option allows users to exclude certain requests from triggering tCell events, by matching regular expressions to request fields.
+The Allowlist Rules configuration option allows users to exclude certain requests from triggering tCell events, by matching regular expressions to request fields.

 When should I configure an allowlist rule?

 Allowlist Rules can be useful when a default tCell regex matches a request field value that is common or expected in your application.
-Instead of sifting through many false positive events, or excluding a specific request field entirely using Event Filtering, users can configure a Whitelist Rule that covers the expected values for that field.
+Instead of sifting through many false positive events, or excluding a specific request field entirely using Event Filtering, users can configure an allowlist rule that covers the expected values for that field.

-The Whitelist Rules option is at the bottom of the App Firewall policy configuration page.
+The Allowlist Rules option is at the bottom of the App Firewall policy configuration page.
 There are multiple parts to an allowlist rule:

 - An optional description